sql_funcs documentation

 Note

-ISP Status (Individual or Grouped)
+ISPs - Status Tables (Individual or Grouped)

 isp_discharged(missing_names=False)#